sebnitu/BaseWeb/docs/devlog/_posts/2017-07-14-house-cleaning.md

 * Modals
 * Pagination

 **Elements:** It's rare that I'll have new element styles to add but there is one that's noticeably missing: icons.
-I've held off on developing this because I wasn't sure myself which technique I preferred using the most; font-based or SVG definitions.
+I've held off on developing this because I wasn't sure which technique I preferred using the most; font-based or SVG definitions.
 After a few more projects under my belt, I've settled on SVG and I want BaseWeb to be a step towards improving my process.
 I'd also like to do an audit on the existing elements for cleaning up modifiers and removing complexity.

 ## Conclusion